w3f/Grants-Program/docs/RFPs/Open/grant_management_webapp.md

 By providing an API, it will also allow for pulling the data in a structured way in order to make it easy to calculate statistics or track different metrics.

-Finally, we hope to set Web3 Foundation Grant Program as an example of how other grant programs can leverage a simple yet powerful process to manage their grants.
+The Web3 Foundation Grants Program is unique in that everything is openly and transparently published on GitHub.
+As a result of this RFP, we hope the W3F Grants Program can set an example of how other grant programs can leverage a simple yet powerful process to manage their grants.
 Therefore, the web application and the structure of our repositories can be re-used by other grant programs.